imbelal/sql-script-runner/README.md

 ### Script Execution Strategies
 The application utilizes various script execution strategies to determine whether a script should be executed based on its filename.
 These strategies enhance flexibility and allow the system to easily adapt to different execution schedules.

-- **Daily Execution**: Scripts named with the suffix _daily.sql are executed daily.
+- **Daily Execution**: Scripts named with the suffix script1_daily.sql are executed daily.
-- **Weekly Execution**: Scripts prefixed with weekly_ followed by the day of the week (e.g., weekly_monday.sql) are executed on the specified day.
+- **Weekly Execution**: Scripts suffix with weekly_ followed by the day of the week (e.g., script2_weekly_monday.sql) are executed on the specified day.
-- **Monthly Execution**: Scripts prefixed with monthly_ followed by a day number (e.g., monthly_01.sql) are executed on the specified day of each month.
+- **Monthly Execution**: Scripts suffix with monthly_ followed by a day number (e.g., script3_monthly_01.sql) are executed on the specified day of each month.

 ### Contributing
 Feel free to submit issues or pull requests if you would like to contribute.
 Please ensure that any code changes are well-tested and documented.